rajnath-yadav/Python-course/README.md

-## An introductory and intermediate course on Python
+## An introductory and intermediate course on Python by Rajnath yadav

 ### Topics